-A Rainbow Legacy: The Squadron Leader Peter Rule story
+A Rainbow Legacy: The story of Squadron Leader Peter Rule

 Was on temporary display at Defence House in Wellington.